The Seismic Wavefield Common Task Framework: Methods, Baselines and Results

 \subsection{Observations}

-The results in \autoref{tab:combined-scores} demonstrate that many complex ML architectures fail to outperform the baseline of predicting zeros on the global wavefields and DAS datasets.
+The results in \autoref{tab:combined-scores} demonstrate that many complex ML architectures fail to outperform the baseline of predicting zeros on the global wavefields dataset.
 Our multi-score evaluation scheme provides deeper insight into the difficulty of the dataset as well as the strengths and weaknesses of the evaluated models.
 Notably, many commonly used ML/AI models perform very poorly on the assigned tasks.
 Although the current CTF provides limited data, the difficulty most methods have in exceeding the zero baseline indicates that considerable research and development are still needed before ML/AI models make a meaningful impact in the field.
-The overall best models are the RNN-based architectures: LSTM and ODE-LSTM \citep{coelho2024odelstm,hochreiter1997lstm}.
-They perform in the top-3 on average for both datasets, and high on the tasks $E_3$ and $E_5$, corresponding to the denoising of low- and high-noise data.
+The overall best models are the RNN-based architectures -- the LSTM and ODE-LSTM \citep{coelho2024odelstm,hochreiter1997lstm} -- scoring in the top two for both the global wavefields dataset and the DAS dataset.
+The RNNs perform exceptionally well on tasks $E_3$ and $E_5$, corresponding to the denoising of low- and high-noise data.
 Their advantage likely stems from a relatively modest parameter count combined with relatively strong expressive power, allowing them to act as implicit regularizers when training on the limited data available for auto‑regressive forecasting.
-In contrast, statistical approaches such as DMD risk overfitting the noise in these datasets, whereas the RNNs, trained with an MSE loss, are more robust.
-Furthermore, the Chronos foundation model performed best in short-term forecasting for the global wavefields dataset, but still fails to score high, reaching a maximum score of 27.43 out of a possible 100.
-In fact, Chronos scores highest because it quickly resorts to predicting zeros, which demonstrates a lack of proper forecasting of the dynamics.
-As a result, we omit the prediction plots of all models since they do not demonstrate any meaningful learning of the dynamics.
+In contrast, statistical approaches such as DMD tend to overfit the noise in these datasets, whereas the RNNs, trained with an MSE loss, are more robust.
+Furthermore, the Sundial foundation model performed best in short-term forecasting for the DAS dataset on metrics E1, E7, and E9.
+Since none of the models scored above 50 on any of the forecasting metrics, we omit the prediction plots of all models since they show nothing of interest.